HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Abstract

 \section{Abstract}

-Multimodal Large Language Models (MLLMs) have made significant strides in visual understanding tasks.
-However, their performance on high-resolution images remains suboptimal.
-While existing approaches often attribute this limitation to perceptual constraints and argue that MLLMs struggle to recognize small objects, leading them to use ``zoom in" strategies for better detail, our analysis reveals a different cause: the main issue is not object size, but rather caused by complex background interference.
-We systematically analyze this ``zoom in" operation through a series of decoupling experiments and propose the Hierarchical Decoupling Framework (HiDe), a training-free framework that uses Token-wise Attention Decoupling (TAD) to decouple the question tokens and identify the key information tokens, then leverages their attention weights to achieve precise alignment with the target visual regions.
-Subsequently, it employs Layout-Preserving Decoupling (LPD) to decouple these regions from the background and reconstructs a compact representation that preserves essential spatial layouts while eliminating background interference.
-HiDe sets a new SOTA on V$^*$Bench, HRBench4K, and HRBench8K, boosting Qwen2.5-VL 7B and InternVL3 8B to SOTA (92.1\% and 91.6\% on V$^*$Bench), even surpassing RL methods.
-After optimization, HiDe uses 75\% less memory than the previous training-free approach.
-Code is provided in https://github.com/Tennine2077/HiDe.
+Multimodal Large Language Models have made substantial progress on visual understanding tasks, yet they still perform poorly on high-resolution images.
+Prior work often attributes this limitation to perceptual constraints, arguing that MLLMs fail to recognize small objects and therefore rely on ``zoom-in" strategies to recover fine details.
+In contrast, our analysis shows that the dominant failure mode is background interference rather than object size.
+We study the ``zoom-in" operation through a \textbf{hierarchical decoupling analysis} and propose the \textbf{Hierarchical Decoupling Framework}, a training-free method that turns implicit attention into explicit region selection.
+HiDe first performs Token-wise Attention Decoupling to disentangle question semantics and identify the most informative tokens, then uses their attention patterns to pinpoint the corresponding visual regions.
+It subsequently applies Layout-Preserving Decoupling to extract these regions from cluttered backgrounds and construct a compact representation that retains key spatial structure while filtering out irrelevant context.
+HiDe achieves state-of-the-art results on high-resolution benchmarks like V$^*$Bench.
+It boosts Qwen2.5-VL 7B and InternVL3 8B to state of the art performance, reaching 92.1\% and 91.6\% on V$^*$Bench, and even surpasses reinforcement learning based methods.
+After optimization, HiDe reduces memory usage by 75\% compared with the previous training-free approach.
+Code will be available at https://tennine2077.github.io/HiDe.github.io/.